dendden/GHFlwrs-UIKit/README.md

 - Persistence utilizes FileManager + Documents Directory to write Bookmarked Users (Favorites) to a json file instead of UserDefaults key-value storage.
 - PersistenceManager has a static 'allBookmarkedUsers' String array which contains all usernames of users added to Favorites.
 This array is populated via mapping the result of FileManager read call on app launch in application(didFinishLaunchingWithOptions).
 The array of usernames is used by Followers List VC to quickly check if user is added to favorites.
 - Followers List View shows a bookmark image for adding to favorites.
 The image alters between empty and filled bookmark depending on whether this user is already in Favorites.
+- When sliding to delete a bookmark - persistence call to remove is executed first, then either alert gets shown if there was an error or the row gets deleted from TableView.